jermbo/JavaScriptMeetup/RESTful-CRUD/README.md

 We are going to recreate my project database and walk thought where I started, what I did to get a little easier, then where I have ended up.
 So, the best place to start is at the beginning. ( For those who just want the end results, start off in 01-the-beginning folder. )

 ### The Beginning
-When I was first playing around with this, all I was a simple JSON file that I ajax'd in and started to manipulate.
+When I was first playing around with this, it was a simple JSON file that I hand created and then I ajax'd in and started to manipulate.
 That go tedious real quick.
 This is when I found the JSON Server.

 I started by creating a directory and initialized a Node project.